Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-- The New York Yankees won their 12th World Series, the Philadelphia Eagles were the NFL champs, and the Toronto Maple leafs clinched the Stanley Cup.
+- Here are some sports facts from 1949: The New York Yankees won their 12th World Series, the Philadelphia Eagles were the NFL champs, and the Toronto Maple leafs clinched the Stanley Cup.

 - Joe DiMaggio became the first New York Yankees player to earn $100,000, and the New York Giants signed their first black players—Monte Irvin and Ford Smith.